Archetypes

 - Shoutmon EX6 (🏳️🌈)

 The most basic form of Xros Heart, it focuses on rapidly accumulating the components' evolved forms underneath your Tamers, then playing out an extremely cheap body that debuffs the entire opponent field per color in sources, while also playing out an additional smaller body as an <Alliance> target.
-It can be built either for aggro (cycling low-level searchers like RaptorSparrowmon to get a bunch of draws) or control (utilizing the unevolved forms' effects to cheaply evolve into their higher forms under your Tamers).
+It can be built either for aggro (cycling low-level searchers like RaptorSparrowmon to get a bunch of draws) or control (utilizing the unevolved forms' effects to cheaply evolve into their higher forms under your Tamers), but the aggro build is transparently better so most of the time that's what you'll see.

 - Shoutmon X5/X7 ("Low End Turbo") (RK)